AslanGusik/game/README.md

 - Asks a series of multiple-choice questions.
 - Provides instant feedback on whether the answer is correct.
 - Shows the final score at the end.
+- - Provides instant feedback on whether the answer is uncorrect.

 ## How to Play